Look the Other Way: Designing 'Positive' Molecules with Negative Data via Task Arithmetic

 where $\theta^{t}_\text{ft}$ and $\theta_\text{pt}$ are the flattened weights of the finetuned and of the pretrained model, respectively.
 The task vector can then be used to modify the behavior of the pretrained model, \eg subtracting the task vector from the pretrained model weights can yield a model that is worse at the finetuning task $t$:

 where $\lambda$ is a scaling factor that determines the step size in the direction.
-Termed as ``forgetting via negation''\cite{ilharco2023editing}, this approach can remove undesired behavior from deep models, such as toxic language generation\cite{ilharco2023editing}.
-Task vectors can also be added together to create models with multi-task capabilities (``learning via addition''\cite{ilharco2023editing}):
+Termed as ``forgetting via negation'', this approach can remove undesired behavior from deep models, such as toxic language generation \citep{ilharco2023editing}.
+Task vectors can also be added together to create models with multi-task capabilities -- ``learning via addition'' \citep{ilharco2023editing}:

 where $\tau^{t_i}$ is the task vector learned for the task $t^i$.
-Both in Eq. \eqref{eq:task_negation} and in Eq. \eqref{eq:mobj}, $\lambda$ controls how far the final model lands from the pretrained one in the weight space.
-While too large $\lambda$ values can have detrimental side effects on model performance, too low values fail to sufficiently edit the model behavior.
+In Eq. \ref{eq:task_negation} and \ref{eq:mobj}, $\lambda$ controls how far the final model lands from the pretrained one in the weight space.
+While too large $\lambda$ values have detrimental side effects on model performance, too low values fail to edit the model behavior sufficiently.